 Once the snack service was complete, there wasn’t much else to do but to sit back and settle in for the remainder of the flight.

-Considering that this is an airplane designed for long-haul international travel, you’d be correct in assuming that the seats are slightly more comfortable and spacious than the equivalent economy seats on a domestic aircraft such as the 737-800.
+Considering that this is an airplane designed for long-haul international travel, you’d be correct in assuming that the seats are slightly more comfortable and spacious than the equivalent economy seats on a domestic aircraft.
+At the very least, they’re every bit as comfy(ish) as the ones in Delta A330-200 economy.

 Long story short, it’s hard to pick a bad seat on the 767-400 (even in economy class).
 If you can avoid getting a middle seat, it’s likely to be a very comfortable experience.